Svedrin/meshping/README.md

 service meshping start
 ```

 Now the daemon should be running.
-Add targets using the cli:
+Adding targets unfortunately sucks currently because I accidentally broke the cli.

+In the meantime you can add targets using redis-cli:

 ```
-mpcli -a -t dc.local.lan. -T 10.5.0.10
+# redis-cli
+127.0.0.1:6379> sadd meshping:targets google@8.8.8.8
+(integer) 1
 ```

+and then restart meshping.
+(Yes, I did promise you wouldn't have to.
+Sorry about that.)

 ### Who do I talk to? ###